+ Filters

 (323-281 BC)

-Coinage in the name of Lysimachus and type of Philip II of Macedon
+Coinage in the name and type of Lysimachos and of the type fo Philip II of Macedonia

 Lysimachus (c.
-360-281 BC) was one of the leading generals of Alexander.
-After the death of the great conqueror 14 June 323 BC, a fratricidal battle opposed Diadoques his successors.
-Lysimachus, at first favorable to the survival of the Empire supports Antipater before becoming independent in 315 BC, receiving the administration of Thrace.
-In 306 BC, after the naval battle of Salamis in Cyprus, Lysimachus, Antigonus imitating his implacable enemy, took the title of king (Basileos), both followed by Demetrius, Ptolemy, Seleucus and Cassandra.
-Ally Ptolemy, they crush Antigone who died in the battle of Ipsos in 301 BC It was the birth of the Kingdom of Thrace and early coinage of Lysimachus staff.
-He must fight against Demetrius Macedonia and Thrace.
-After 288 BC, it remains the most powerful monarchs reigning over Europe and Asia Minor.
-Lysimachus, aged 80, was killed at the Battle of Couroupédion in 281 BC.
+360-281 BC) was one of Alexander's leading generals.
+After the death of the brilliant conqueror on June 14, 323 BC, a fratricidal fight opposed the Diadochi, his successors.
+Lysimachus, initially favorable to the survival of the Empire, supports Antipater before becoming independent in 315 before J. - C., receiving the administration of Thrace.
+In 306 BC, after the naval battle of Salamis in Cyprus, Lysimachus, imitating Antigonus the One-eyed, his irreducible enemy, took the title of king (Basileos), both followed by Demetrius, Ptolemy, Seleucus and Cassander.
+Allied with Ptolémée, they crush Antigone which dies with the battle of Ipsos in 301 before J. - C. It is the birth of the kingdom of Thrace and the beginning of the personal coinage of Lysimaque.
+He must fight against Demetrius in Macedonia and Thrace.
+After 288 BC, he remained the most powerful of the reigning monarchs over Europe and Asia Minor.
+Lysimachus, aged 80, was killed at the Battle of Couroupédion in 281 BC..

 cgb.fr uses cookies to guarantee a better user experience and to carry out statistics of visits.